dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 Most generative models like GAN, Autoregressive models or VAE have this basic setup, but differ in the details.
 [GANs and Divergence Minimization](https://colinraffel.com/blog/gans-and-divergence-minimization.html) blog by Colin explains F-divergence class using amazing visualizations.

-<span class='green'>I-know-nothing:</span> The approach taken by GANs is certainly new as compared to previous approaches of supervised learning.
+<span class='green'>I-know-nothing:</span> The approach taken by GANs is certainly new when compared to previous approaches of supervised learning.
 I wonder in what bucket of learning does GAN go in?
 What's so special about them?
 What learning function do they use if any?

 <span class='red'>I-know-everything:</span> Here's a interesting thing, <span class='saddlebrown'>they belong to both buckets of supervised learning and unsupervised learning.
-The GAN sets up a supervised learning problem in order to do unsupervised learning.</span> You will understand why so once we introduce different parts of GAN.
-Let's do that! <span class='saddlebrown'>The basic idea of GAN is setting up game between two players.
+The GAN sets up a supervised learning problem in order to do unsupervised learning.</span> You will understand why so once when we introduce different parts of GAN.
+Let's do that! <span class='saddlebrown'>The basic idea of GAN is setting up a game between two players.
 The two players are generator and discriminator</span>. <span class='purple'>The generator creates samples that are intended to come from the same distribution as the training set.
-The discriminator examines the samples to determine whether they are real or fake as in, does the input samples are similar to that in training set or not?</span> So, what is the game between the two players? <span class='purple'>The generator is trained to fool the discriminator i.e. generator generates a sample and passes it to discriminator.
-The discriminator using traditional supervised learning is trained to classify the input sample in two classes (real or fake), fooling the discriminator means that discriminator will classify the sample generator to be real instead of fake.
-And this is where the name "Adversarial" in GAN comes from (They are both adversaries of each other :P).</span> Here we can see that generator wants to be good at fooling discriminator and discriminator wants to be good at classifying samples correctly.
-This corresponds to [Nash Equilibrium](https://www.youtube.com/watch?v=LJS7Igvk6ZM) from Game Theory.
+The discriminator examines the samples to determine whether they are real or fake (Are the input samples similar to that in training set or not?)</span>

+So, what is the game between the two players? <span class='purple'>The generator is trained to fool the discriminator i.e. generator generates a sample and passes it to discriminator.
+The discriminator using traditional supervised learning is trained to classify the input sample in two classes (real or fake), fooling the discriminator means that discriminator will classify the sample generated by generator to be real instead of fake.
+And this is where the name "Adversarial" in GAN comes from (They are both adversaries of each other 😛).</span> Here we see that generator wants to be good at fooling discriminator and discriminator wants to be good at classifying samples correctly.
+This fight scenario corresponds to [Nash Equilibrium](https://www.youtube.com/watch?v=LJS7Igvk6ZM) from Game Theory.
 Borrowing example of Alice and Bob from Wikipedia, Alice and Bob are in Nash equilibrium if Alice is making the best decision she can, taking into account Bob's decision while his decision remains unchanged, and Bob is making the best decision he can, taking into account Alice's decision while her decision remains unchanged.
 Likewise, a group of players are in Nash equilibrium if each one is making the best decision possible, taking into account the decisions of the others in the game as long as the other parties' decisions remain unchanged. <span class='purple'>GAN requires finding the Nash Equilibrium of the game, which is more difficult than optimizing an objective function as done in traditional machine learning.</span>

 Okay, let's try to explain this notion of game through more examples.
 Suppose the generator to be a counterfeiter, trying to make fake money, and the discriminator as being like police, trying to allow legitimate money and catch counterfeit money.
 To succeed in this game, the counterfeiter must learn to make money that is indistinguishable from genuine money.
-Another example, where the generator is person signing cheques using fake signatures and discriminator is bank person, trying to identify if the signature is authentic or not.
+Another example, where the generator is person signing cheques using fake signatures and the discriminator is a bank person, trying to identify if the signature is authentic or not.
 To succeed in passing the cheque, the person needs to produce signature very real to the original such that bank person gets conned into thinking that fake signature is authentic.
 You get it right?

 Now let's dive in-detail into generator and discriminator.

 ## GAN Framework

 - **Discriminator(D)** is a differentiable function, usually a neural network with parameter $$\theta^{(D)}$$.
-Discriminative network which takes in input, $$\mathbf{x}$$ "real" which comes from training set or output from generator G($$\mathbf{z}$$) "fake".
+Discriminative network which takes in input, $$\mathbf{x}$$ "real sample" which comes from training set or output from generator G($$\mathbf{z}$$) "fake sample".
 The goal of discriminator is to classify the input from training set as real and the one from generator as fake.
 Discriminator is shown half of inputs which are real and remaining half as fakes generated by G.
 - **Generator(G)** is also differential function, another neural network with parameter $$\theta^{(G)}$$.
 Generative network takes in input $$\mathbf{z}$$, where $$\mathbf{z}$$ is sample from some prior distribution, G($$\mathbf{z}$$) yields a sample $$\mathbf{x}$$ drawn from $$p_{model}$$.
 The goal of generator is to fool discriminator.

 <p align="center">
 <img src='/images/gan/gan.png' width="70%"/>
 </p>

 Here is the game which is played in two scenarios.
 In first scenario left side of the figure, training examples $$\mathbf{x}$$ are randomly sampled from training dataset and used as input for first player, the discriminator(D).
 The goal of discriminator(D) is to output the probability that its input is real rather than fake.
 In first scenario, D($$\mathbf{x}$$) tries to be near 1, classifying it to be a real.
 In second scenario, the inputs $$\mathbf{z}$$ to the generator(G) are sampled from model's prior over latent variables.
-The discriminator then receives the output from generator(G), G($$\mathbf{z}$$), a fake sample generated by generator(G).
+The discriminator then receives the output from generator(G), G($$\mathbf{z}$$) a fake sample generated by generator(G).
 Here, the discriminator(D) tries to make D(G($$\mathbf{z}$$)) near 0, as it is fake sample and generator(G) tries to make D(G($$\mathbf{z}$$)) near 1 to fool discriminator in classifying the fake sample as real.
 If both models have sufficient capacity, then the Nash equilibrium of this game corresponds to the G($$\mathbf{z}$$) being drawn from the same distribution as the training data, and D($$\mathbf{x}$$) = $$\frac{1}{2}$$ for all $$\mathbf{x}$$.
 How?
 We will prove this shortly.

 ## Cost Functions